Angelo Xiang Yu

 An active recitalist and chamber musician, Mr. Yu has appeared in recital in Berlin, Paris, Beijing, Singapore, Shanghai, Auckland, Chicago, Pittsburgh and Boston.
 He has participated as a chamber musician in several of the world’s leading summer music festivals including the Verbier Festival in Switzerland, Bergen Festival in Norway and Chicago’s Ravinia Festival, and attended the Kronberg Academy in Germany and the Perlman Music Program in New York.
 During the 12/13 season, Mr. Yu was invited to tour with Miriam Fried and chamber musicians from the Ravinia Festival’s Steans Institute and performed concerts in New York, Chicago, Florida and throughout New England.
 He was also recently featured as the Artist in Residence on American Public Media’s nationally broadcast radio program Performance Today.

-Born in Inner Mongolia, Angelo Xiang Yu moved to Shanghai at the age of 11 and received his early training from violinist Qing Zheng at the Shanghai Conservatory.
-In May 2016, he received his Masters Degree at the New England Conservatory of Music in Boston, where he was a student of Donald Weilerstein and Kim Kashkashian and the recipient of the Irene M. Stare Presidential Scholarship in Violin.
-After earning his Bachelor’s degree in 2012, Mr. Yu was the only instrumentalist invited to be a candidate for NEC’s prestigious Artist Diploma, which he was awarded in May 2014.
+Born in Inner Mongolia China, Angelo Xiang Yu moved to Shanghai at the age of 11 and received his early training from violinist Qing Zheng at the Shanghai Conservatory.
+Mr. Yu earned his Bachelor’s and Master's degree at the New England Conservatory of Music in Boston, where he was the recipient of the Irene M. Stare Presidential Scholarship in Violin.
+He was a student of Donald Weilerstein, Miriam Fried and Kim Kashkashian, served as Mr. Weilerstein’s teaching assistant, and was the only instrumentalist invited to be a candidate for NEC’s prestigious Artist Diploma, which he was awarded in May 2014.